Analytical classification of Majorana zero-mode spatial profiles in extended Kitaev chains: probability maxima can shift inward: Physics from Majorana bases

 \subsubsection{\texorpdfstring{ $\mu=0$, $\lambda_1\neq0$, $\lambda_2=0$}{}}

-This is a special case of the quantum Ising model.
-In the phase diagram for $\mu=0$ (right figure of Fig.~\ref{phase}), this case is represented by a green dashed line, which shows there will be one zero mode for all $\lambda_1$.
-Here, the extreme left Majorana mode and the extreme right Majorana mode are absent from the Hamiltonian.
-These modes are perfectly localised at site one and do not depend on the size of the Hamiltonian.
-So it can be observed for any-sized chain.
-The same observation can also be made from the recursion relation, where the equation becomes $\lambda_1A_{j+1}=0$.
-The equation suggests all $A$ will be zero except $A_1$, which is a free parameter, and this will turn out to be one after normalisation.
-See the left figure of Fig.~\ref{mu0L10}.
+This is a special case of the Kitaev model.
+In the phase diagram for $\mu=0$ (Fig.~\ref{phase} (B)), it corresponds to a dotted line lying entirely within the $\text{w} = 1$ phase, indicating the presence of a single MZM for all $\lambda_1$.
+In this limit, the extreme left Majorana operator $a_1$ and the extreme right Majorana operator $b_N$ are absent from the Hamiltonian, and hence correspond to exact MZMs as they do not appear in any coupling terms.
+As a result, these MZMs are perfectly localized at the first and last sites, respectively, and their existence is independent of the system size.
+The same conclusion follows from the recursion relation $\lambda_1 A_{j+1} = 0$ (Eq.~\ref{recursion}), which forces all amplitudes $A_j$ to vanish except $A_1$, which is fixed by normalization.
+This corresponds to a perfectly localized MZM at the first site.
+This case is illustrated in Fig.~\ref{mu0L10} (A).